johnnygreeney/CardanoForTheMasses/Chapter-5-Goguen.md

 ![alt text](https://github.com/johnnygreeney/CardanoForTheMasses/blob/main/images/panini.png "Panini soccer cards")
 **Figure 5.3**:  Panini soccer cards

 Tokens resembling an artist’s paintings are another example of a single-issuer policy use case.
 This would rule out the production of new painting tokens without the artist’s signature.
 The insurance, on the other hand, establishes that all of the existing paintings covered by the policy were properly produced by the artist and nobody else.
-It enables artists a new medium to express themselves, not to mention a more efficient and fairway to sell and distribute art, as painter Jonathan Dickson explained in this video.
+It enables artists a new medium to express themselves, not to mention a more efficient and fairway to sell and distribute art, as painter Jonathan Dickson[^47] explained in this video.[^48]

 **Time-locked minting policy**